polymonster/polymonster.github.io/_posts/2021-03-27-not-so-modern-cpp.md

 }
 ```

-Because the cam argument is a `mutable reference argument` it fails to satisfy the second requirement of a pure function.
+Because `cam` is a `mutable reference argument` it fails to satisfy the second requirement of a pure function.
 However this style of function with all arguments passed to the function can still be a useful tool.
 They are easy to follow and at a glance when paired with const correctness you can quickly see what arguments may be mutated and what arguments are const.

 If I receive a pull request with pure or pure-ish functions it's much easier to reason about and I can see exactly what is going on, I feel more confident approving these just because its nice and encapsulated.
 They also make testing, optimisation and refactoring easier because the everything is self contained in the function.

 The problem is that with pure free functions we don't have a way to guarantee we haven't mutated any global or static state when we call a function (static analysis can help).
 We have these functions we call pure but someone at anytime could just come along and add a static variable and break the contract.
-But as I previously mentioned I tend to live on the edge and if I and the team say these functions are pure we know that respect it and rely on that and trust each other.
+But as I previously mentioned I tend to live on the edge and if I and the team say these functions are pure, we maintain that and respect it.

 ## Hidden Implementations